Nicholas Dawlish (1845-1918)

 The second, successful, storming of the Taku Forts in 1860.
 The first attempt, in 1859, had been a bloody failure

-Dawlish’s appointments in the next fifteen years exposed him not only to service in what Kipling later described as “the savage wars of Peace” which Britain waged around the world as her Empire expanded but to developments in what .represented the cutting edge of the technology of the time.
+Dawlish’s appointments over the next fourteen years exposed him not only to service in what Kipling later described as “the savage wars of Peace” which Britain waged around the world as her Empire expanded but to developments in what .represented the cutting edge of the technology of the time.
 The Age of Sail was ending as steam propulsion advanced in power and efficiency, the long reign of the muzzle-loading naval gun was threatened by the rise of the breech-loader, wood was being replaced by iron, and it in turn by steel.
 The broadside disposition of armament was yielding to turrets, barbettes or central batteries and the explosive shell was making armour indispensable for larger ships.
 The spar torpedo, and the later development of the locomotive torpedo, had given small craft the capability of sinking larger ones and the moored mine had proved deadly efficient, as had so many other developments, in the American Civil War.
 In this period of rapid change and experimentation some developments were to prove dead ends while others were to evolve in ever-greater sophistication up to our own time.

 Service at sea, service with naval-brigades ashore and trials of new weapons, were to be Dawlish’s life through the 1860s and early 1870s.
 Recognising that the pace of technological change could work to his advantage –Dawlish was ambitious, perhaps over-ambitious in this period – he studied each new advance assiduously.
 He differed from many of his contemporaries in their snobbish dismissal of engineer officers as inferiors – indeed for much of his career they messed separately.